arijitlahiri20/Stock-Card-UI/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.7.

-It contains 12 StockTicker Cards for latest stock transaction of the different companies.
+It contains 12 StockTicker Cards for viewing latest stock transaction of the different companies.

 ## Development server